mojahid1252/khadok_sql_project/README.md

 # khadok_sql_project
-SQL queries and analysis on a food delivery database.
+SQL queries and analysis on a food delivery database, the name of Khadok restaurant.
 Includes customer behavior, order trends, restaurant performance, rider efficiency, revenue analysis, and growth metrics using advanced SQL techniques like CTEs, window functions, and aggregation.

 ## Project Structure
 - **Database Setup:** Creation of the `khadok_db` database and the required tables.